AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Updates*

-When a user is viewing the People area of a Project and selects the [!UICONTROL Update All] option, then enters an update, the update is not posted to the project itself.
+When a user is viewing the [!UICONTROL People] area of a Project and selects the [!UICONTROL Update All] option, then enters an update, the update is not posted to the project itself.
 Instead, it is posted to the individual user profiles of each user on the project.

 **Excessive number of pages when printing updates**